 Farmers need make only one estimated tax payment per year under some circumstances rather than the four that other sole proprietors must make.
 IRS penalties will not kick in if you make just one payment, but there are rules.

 More than two thirds of your income must come from farming in either the current or previous year to qualify for this special perk.
-The payment is due by the fifteenth day of the month immediately following the end of your tax year.
+The payment is typically due by March 1.

 How to Complete and File Schedule F

 Schedule F is actually comprised of several parts.
 You should complete Part I if you use the cash method of accounting.
-If you use the accrual method, you can skip to Part III.
+If you use the accrual method reserved specifically for farmers, you can skip ahead to Part III.